Tristin Mays

 Tristin Mays (born June 10, 1990) is an American actress.
 Mays portrayed Riley Davis in the reboot of the MacGyver series on CBS who works as a covert operative for the Phoenix Foundation.

 Early life and education

-Mays' parents, Viveca and Michael Mays, worked as an artist and in the military, respectively.
+Mays's parents, Viveca and Michael Mays, worked as an artist and in the military, respectively.
 She grew up in New York City until 2003 when her family moved to Moreno Valley, California, where she graduated from Vista del Lago High School.
 Her older brother Jeryn is also an actor.

 Career

 While best known for her role as Riley Davis on the 2016 TV series MacGyver, Mays has played in television series including as Shaina in the Nickelodeon series Gullah Gullah Island and as Robin Dixon, the daughter of Marcus Dixon, Carl Lumbly's character in Alias.